 Justine Kirby was born and raised in the South Island of New Zealand.
 After moving to New York City for what was to be two or three years, she took the opportunity to travel to a few countries.
 That was more than 20 years ago.
 Justine, now a longtime New Yorker, has traveled to more than 150 countries.
-While she is currently on a coronavirus-induced time-out from traveling, Justine looks forward to visiting her remaining countries in the future.
+After a two-year timeout from international travel due to the pandemic, Justine has again started to visit new countries.

 Justine's interest in photography has grown with her interest in travel.
 For many years, like most people, photography was a means of recording what she saw in different places.
 More recently, Justine has devoted more time to learning about photography.
 The following (shamelessly pilfered) quote sums up how she now thinks about it: "Don't take pictures of interesting things; make interesting pictures of things."